Claudpod1/SQL-BAMAZON/README.md

 * Populate the database with 10 different products.

-* Creare a Node application called bamazonCustomer.js.
+* Create a Node application called bamazonCustomer.js.
 Running this application will first display all of the items available for sale.
 Include the ids, names, and prices of the products for sale.

 * The application will prompt the user with two messages:
    - Ask the user the ID of the product key they would like to buy.